hpreethip/lottery-system/README.md

 ##### Lottery System Application using Spring Boot

 - The in-memory database used is H2.
-- RESTful APIs are exposed to front-end application.
+- RESTful APIs are exposed to front-end application to integrate with back-end system.
-- JUnit test cases using Mockito framework.
 - ThreadPoolTaskExecutor & ThreadPoolTaskScheduler is used for scheduling job.
 - Custom exception handler implemented using Controller Advice.
+- JUnit test cases using Mockito framework.

 ### Test the Lottery System APIs using postman collection or cURLs

 **Postman collection:**

 [https://www.getpostman.com/collections/475d3dfdd7c9d2561ad2](https://www.getpostman.com/collections/475d3dfdd7c9d2561ad2)

+##### cURLs:

 **Create a user with details pay load.**